 1. Walmart and Other Retail Stores

-Most Walmart retail locations offer check cashing services.
-Businesses can present their checks to the Money Center or Service Desk.
-However, check cashing isn’t available in every state.
+Most Walmart stores offer check cashing services.
+Businesses can present their checks to the Money Center or Service Desk, although check cashing isn’t available in every state.

-The company charges fees based on the type of transaction.
-Also, you’ll have the choice of getting the money in cash or via a Walmart MoneyCard.
-There could be additional fees for the MoneyCard.
+The company charges fees based on the transaction type, and you can receive the money in cash or via a Walmart MoneyCard (which may come with additional fees).

-The company has a limit on the amount that it will cash.
-In most cases, they won’t cash checks for amounts greater than $5,000.
-However, you can cash multiple checks when each is below that limit.
+In most cases, Walmart won’t cash checks for amounts greater than $5,000.
+However, you can cash multiple checks when each check amount is below that limit.

-Other retailers, such as supermarkets and drugstores, offer check-cashing services.
-However, they don’t often provide for servicing business checks.
+Other retailers, such as supermarkets and drugstores, offer check-cashing services, but they may not accept business checks.

 2. Check Issuing Banks

-If you can find a friend or family member who has an account at the issuing bank, you may save on the fees.
+If you can find a friend or family member who has an account at the issuing bank, you may be able to avoid fees.
 The bank could use this person’s account to back the check for your business.
-However, this option shouldn’t be used as a long-term solution.
-You’d need this person to be available for every check cashed.
+However, this option shouldn’t be used as a long-term solution, as this person will need to be available for every check cashed.

 3. Specific “Money Centers”

 You’ll likely see stores in small neighborhoods that offer check cashing services.
-These are likely to be the most lenient when cashing business checks.
-However, they’ll also be the most expensive.
+They’re usually lenient when cashing business checks but can be expensive.

-The fees are usually based on a percentage of the check amount and can be for 5 percent or more.
-For smaller checks, this may not seem like much.
-However, if you use this option often, the fees will add up.
+The fees charged are usually based on a percentage of the check amount and can be 5 percent or more.

 5. Prepaid Debit Card Transfer

-Opening a prepaid debit card can help when cashing business checks.
-An app such as InGo, allows you to scan your business check.
-InGo is one of several online check cashing services that’ll add cash to your prepaid debit card, minus a fee.
-If you’re willing to wait ten days, the company may waive the fees, as long as the check clears.
+Mobile apps such as InGo allow you to scan your business checks and add cash to your prepaid debit card, minus a fee.
+If you’re willing to wait ten days, the company may waive the fees as long as the check clears.